 We prepare teachers to transform lives.

-As the only teacher preparation and initial licensure program of its kind to earn approval with distinction from the Massachusetts Department of Education, our M.A. in Teaching enables candidates to become effective, long-term teachers in urban settings.
-Qualified Clark undergraduates can earn an accelerated B.A./M.A.T. with the fifth year of study tuition-free.
+As the first teacher preparation and initial licensure program of its kind to earn approval with distinction from the Massachusetts Department of Education, our M.A. in Teaching enables candidates to become effective, long-term teachers in urban settings.
+Qualified Clark undergraduates can earn an accelerated B.A./MAT with the fifth year of study tuition-free.

-Our intensive program — which runs for one year from May to May — includes full immersion at one of six partner schools within the Worcester Public Schools system.
+Our intensive program — which runs for one year from May to May — includes full immersion at one of five partner schools in Main South Worcester.
 You will learn from a team of scholar-practitioners dedicated to transforming urban education.

 State Recognition: ‘Approval With Distinction’